tuva-health/docs/docs/guides/claim-preprocessing-guide.md

 - Systematically identifying data quality issues
 - Systematically promoting data we can trust downstream for analytics

-This guide describes this process in full detail.
+This guide describes this process in detail.

 ## Overview